- Dr. Tania Roth Receives Early Career Impact Award

 Xiao, W. S., Fu, G., Quinn, P. C., Qin, J., Tanaka, J., Pascalis, O., & Lee, K. (in press).
 Individuation training with other-race faces reduces preschoolers’ implicit racial bias: A link between perceptual and social representation of faces in children.
 Developmental Science.

 J Blaze, ED Roth, and TL Roth.
 2015.
 The contribution of genetics, epigenetics, and early-life experiences to behavior.
 In The New Cognitive Neurosciences V., pp 145-152 (M Gazzaniga, R Mangun, Eds.).
 MIT Press.

 Guerra, N. G., Williamson, A. A., Shadowen, N. L. (in press).
-School bullying as a coercive process: Developmental considerations and implications for intervention.
+From school bullying to dating violence: Coercive developmental processes and implications for intervention.
 In T. Dishion & J. Snyder (Eds.).
 The Oxford Handbook on Coercive Dynamics in Close Relationships.